gazebosim/docs/garden/install_osx_src.md

 ```

 This is the end of the source install instructions; head back to the [Getting started](/docs/all/getstarted)
-page to start using Ignition!
+page to start using Gazebo!

 ## Uninstalling source-based install

-If you need to uninstall Ignition or switch to a binary-based install once you
+If you need to uninstall Gazebo or switch to a binary-based install once you
 have already installed the library from source, navigate to your source code
 directory's build folders and run `make uninstall`: